 Your webmap URL might look something like this, with a few differences reflecting your organization and the webmap ID:

-Now that you have the basic address, you can add on additional parameters to gain control over specific map behaviors.
+Now that you have the basic address, you can add additional parameters to control specific map behaviors.
 In Web Editor, you can use URL parameters to:

 - Open a specific web map